Skip Ribbon Commands

 Waste management today

 The region is guided by its commitment to environmental stewardship and cost effective and accessible waste management services.
-Today the Metro Vancouver region recycles 65% of the waste generated (compared to a Canadian average of 26.5%) and by reducing, reusing, and recycling, the people of the region have managed to decrease the amount of waste generated by 11% per person since 2010.
-Even so, we produce 490 kg of garbage per person per year and there is much work to be done.
+Today, the Metro Vancouver region recycles 65% of the waste generated (compared to a Canadian average of 26.5%) and by reducing, reusing, and recycling, the people of the region have managed to decrease the amount of waste disposed per person by 23% since 2011.
+Even so, the region disposes of 440 kg of garbage per person per year, and there is much work to be done.

 Why we are updating the plan